 In 2008, as a global economic downturn worsened, the U.S. government intervened with various bailout programs to stabilize Wall Street and corporate America.
 While working Americans suffered lingering consequences, corporate profits quickly rose to pre-crisis levels.
 The bailouts were criticized heavily for huge spending with little accountability.

 Now, barely a decade later, the United States is once again facing the prospect of massive corporate bailouts as the impacts of Covid-19 ravage the economy.
-Since early March of 2020, four bills have been signed into law in response to the coronavirus crisis.
-The total economic aid from these packages nears $2.7 trillion, more than doubling the stimulus act passed during the previous financial crisis.
+Since early March of 2020, five bills have been signed into law in response to the coronavirus crisis.
+The total economic aid from these packages is over $3 trillion, more than doubling the stimulus act passed during the previous financial crisis.

 While the first two bills centered around public health effort and individual benefits, the third bill, the Coronavirus Aid, Relief, and Economic Security (CARES) Act (Public Law 116-136), provided an unprecedented $2.2 trillion of emergency appropriations for businesses of all sizes and tax relief for individuals and businesses.
 It was signed into law on March 27, 2020.

 The CARES Act established several sources of business funding, including the Paycheck Protection Program (“PPP”). $349 billion was appropriated for the program, which was set to terminate on June 30, 2020.
 However, money ran out quickly.

 The Paycheck Protection Program and Health Care Enhancement Act was signed into law on April 24, 2020.
 It provided an additional $484 billion in funding to replenish and supplement key CARES Act programs, including $321 billion for the PPP and $60 billion for small business disaster loans and grants.